 Additionally, many persons with SCI are medically frail or have issues with positioning which infringe upon their ability to receive more invasive treatments.14 SCI patients with spasticity are more prone to hip osteoarthritis and are also poorer candidates for hip arthroplasty due to increased risks of dislocation, component loosening, and heterotrophic ossification.15 Cryoneurolysis could provide an additional treatment option for patients who are not candidates for hip arthroplasty or other invasive surgeries.
 The reductions in spasticity through the cryoneurolysis treatment may also alleviate some of the spasticity-associated risks of hip arthroplasty.
 Thus, cryoneurolysis differs from botulinum toxin and surgical neurectomy because of the immediate effect on an awake patient, and the minimally invasive nature of the procedure.

-Study Limitations
+<H2>Study limitations

 The case study research design puts an inherent limit on the generalizability of findings.
 Quadriplegia is a diverse condition with varying levels of severity, patterns of muscle involvement, and individual patient factors.
 This heterogeneity means that results rely on the individualized assessment and response to the DNB for each patient.
 Future studies involving larger, more diverse cohorts as well as randomized controlled trials are necessary to validate these results and ensure they are applicable to a broader population.